 Individuals struggling with addiction living in the state of Tennessee will have access to specific forms of help.
 These services can include treatment for pregnant women, help for persons with HIV/AIDS, persons with co-occurring mental and substance abuse disorders, and partial hospitalization programs.
 Additionally, throughout the state are many DUI lawyers, and services capable of assisting persons charged with a DUI or a DWI.
 Services are needed to help all types of problems, and addictions, and while these programs are available for everyone, they may not be the best option for every individual.
 It is important to take the time needed to find the right kind of help in the state, and this may involve speaking with professionals who can point a person in the correct direction.

-Below, you will find a list of Treatment and Services for Alcohol & Drug Abuse in Tennessee.
-The list is incomplete use the menu for a specific research (ex: rehab for Youth, Medical Detox, Holistic Services, etc.) Call one of our counselors now at 1-800-304-2219.
+Below, you will find a list of treatment and services for alcohol & drug abuse in Tennessee.
+The list is incomplete, so please use the menus for a specific research (ex: rehab for youth, medical detox, holistic services, etc.) If you need assistance, please do not hesitate to contact one of our counselors now at 1-800-304-2219.